-On September 7, 2020, Governor Cuomo signed into law Chapter 168 of the Laws of 2020 that requires public employers, including public school districts, to adopt a continuation of operations plan in the event that the governor declares a public health emergency involving communicable disease.
+On September 7, 2020, Governor Cuomo signed into law Chapter 168 of the Laws of 2020 that requires public employers, including public school districts, to adopt a continuation of Act Corp a Corp by vent that the governor declares a public health emergency involving communicable disease.
 This continuation of operations plan as required by legislation has been added and made part of the District Wide Safety Plan.
 On the following pages is Akron Central School District's Communicable Disease Continuity of Operations Plan